deepak-malik/Data-Structures-In-Java/src/com/deepak/data/structures/Strings_And_Arrays/Arrays_Introduction.md

 | **Insertion/Deletion** | _Shifting existing elements may be needed if action is performed not at the end of the array_ | _Easy insertion/deletion methods provided_ |
 **************************************

+**Disadvantages of Arrays**
+- **Fixed Size** : The size of the array is static, i.e we define the size when we create the array, which can't change later on.
+- **One block allocation** : To allocate the array in the beginning, we may not have enough memory to hold entire array because of continous block of allocation.
+- **Complex position based insertion** : This is applicable only in case of dynamic array or list, where size can change.
+If we want to insert an element at position n, we have to shift all the elements in the right by one position to make space for this new element, which is a time consuming and costly operation.

 **Operations on Arrays**

 Below operations on Arrays are implemented [here](../Arrays/BasicOperations.java)